 Ideal Users: Small to medium-sized businesses seeking an affordable yet powerful CRM tool.

-Image source: Microsoft.com
+Image source: microsoft.com

 Overview: Microsoft Dynamics 365 combines CRM and ERP functionalities, making it ideal for enterprises that need a wide range of operational tools.